 - Prepare the grandchildren before you go.
 Don’t, however, overwhelm them with a lot of information.
 They’ll deal with most situations just fine.

-- Set down a few general rules before you go.
+- Set down a few general rules.
 Go over the rules several times, and have kids repeat them back to you several times.
 Try the following for younger kids:

 - Be prepared to sit in your seat most of the time.